United Against Online Abuse

 Evidence Based

-Conduct and publish research, via the FIA University, on the unexplored topic of online abuse in sport, and provide a platform for knowledge sharing, education, and prevention.
+Conduct and publish research, via the FIA University, on the underexplored topic of online abuse in sport, and provide a platform for knowledge sharing, education, and prevention.

 Committed to Action